 Earl’s Cuts and Styles had been an important cultural center and meeting place for the African American community in the Central Area at 23rd and Union since 1992.
 With the planned redevelopment of Midtown Plaza, many in the community worried that the barbershop would not survive.
 It was hard to imagine the Central Area retaining its identity without Earl’s.
 The surrounding community made a commitment to saving, and therefore, moving, Earl’s business.

 Construction of the Liberty Bank Building across the street presented a not-to-be-missed opportunity.
-It had available commercial space and a developer, in Capitol Hill Housing, that takes advantage of its affordable housing developments to also address broader community development needs.
-Capitol Hill Housing had made a commitment to honoring the legacy of Liberty Bank, the first African-American owned bank in the Pacific Northwest, in its new building on that historic site.
+It had available commercial space and a developer, in Community Roots Housing, that takes advantage of its affordable housing developments to also address broader community development needs.
+Community Roots Housing had made a commitment to honoring the legacy of Liberty Bank, the first African-American owned bank in the Pacific Northwest, in its new building on that historic site.
 Leasing the commercial spaces to Earl’s Cuts and Styles, an African-American-owned business serving that community, was an ideal way to carry out that commitment.

 One of the keys to Earl’s successful relocation was the assistance of Seattle University Innovation and Entrepreneurship Center’s RAMP-up program, Randy Massengale and Amelia Marckworth from RAMP-up worked with business owner Earl Lancaster to help him make the transition not only to a new space but also to new ways of managing his business.

-Ellen Kissman (Crescent Collaborative Consultant Team member) Massengale and Marckworth, are preparing a case study of Lancaster’s story that will inform the Collaborative’s policy and systems change agenda, as well as being a resource for others working to help small businesses in changing neighborhoods.
+Ellen Kissman (Crescent Collaborative Consultant Team member) Massengale and Marckworth, have prepared a case study of Lancaster’s story that will inform the Collaborative’s policy and systems change agenda, as well as being a resource for others working to help small businesses in changing neighborhoods.